Craig Mullaney: Public service

 Mullaney was on the national security staff of Barack Obama's presidential campaign, and served as the Chief of Staff of the United States Department of Defense Transition Team under co-chairs Michele Flournoy and Dr. John P. White.

 He worked as the Principal Director for Afghanistan, Pakistan, and Central Asia for the Department of Defense from May 2009 to April 2010.
 In April 2010, he was appointed as a senior advisor on Afghanistan and Pakistan issues to the United States Agency for International Development.

 Author

-Mullaney wrote The Unforgiving Minute: A Soldier's Education, an autobiographical look at preparing for the responsibility of leading men in combat and the hard-won lessons of that experience.

-Reviewer Janet Maslin of The New York Times noted the "searing detail" of the Afghanistan combat description, and concluded that the memoir's "impact" comes from its account of "the inner journey of a man who is at first eager to learn as much as he can from service and scholarship.
-Later on he learns from his mistakes."
+Mullaney wrote the autobiographical The Unforgiving Minute: A Soldier's Education.
+Janet Maslin of The New York Times noted the "searing detail" of the Afghanistan combat description and the "impact" comes from its account of his "inner journey".